-Researchers presented the findings virtually today at the 2021 International Society for Autism Research annual meeting.
+Researchers presented the findings virtually in May 2021 at the International Society for Autism Research annual meeting.
 (Links to abstracts may work only for registered conference attendees.)

 Because autism traits vary significantly, researchers routinely look for ways to group study participants with similar traits and support needs.
 Such ‘stratification biomarkers’ might enable researchers to target therapies better, or to predict individual reactions to medications, says study investigator Emily Jones, professor of translational neurodevelopment at Birkbeck, University of London in the United Kingdom.

 “Autistic people tell us they don’t want us to be changing their personality or how they experience their autism, but there might be more specific things they want help with,” Jones says.
 “One of the reasons we’re interested in stratification markers is to find markers of those things autistic people want support or treatment for.”

 One such biomarker might be a brain response called the ‘N170 event-related potential,’ a spike in electrical activity that occurs about 170 milliseconds after a person views a face.
 This response is often delayed in autistic people compared with non-autistic people.
 The finding is one reason the U.S. Food and Drug Administration is considering the use of the N170 as a biomarker in clinical trials.

 Delays in the N170 response could help identify which children would benefit from more help in developing social skills — such as playing in groups — that are important for quality of life, Jones says.

 “We’re finding consistent evidence that at least there is something in looking at these traditional social brain measures,” Jones says.